So you’re interested in Infinity! Welcome to what I think is the best miniature game and best community! This page was last updated June 7, 2021.

 Your First Games

-This lets you get a feel for the faction in a smaller-scale engagement, and because the board is smaller you get to interact with your opponent more often.
-This part is key.
+A few things to remember.
 Infinity is a game of partnership between you and your opponent.
 The two of you are working together to:

 - have a good time!